brihadeesh/brihadeesh.github.io/content/_index.md

 ## Other lists {#other-lists}

-1. [Blogroll](/blogroll) of all the places I read articles from
+1. [Blogroll](/blogroll) of all the blogs I read
 2. [Books I've read](/books) or those I'm reading
-3. [Useful links](/links) — various blog posts and other useful links I've found over time
+3. [Interesting links](/links) — various blog posts and other useful links I've found over time
 4. [Emacs resources](https://emacs.peregrinator.site/resources) over on the Emacs section of the website